 Long-term versus Short-term Investments

 Putting a timeline and goal amount for your investments matters because the strategy you take to invest for the long term is very different than if you are investing for the short term.
-Take that new home that you are getting in 5 years: you should have a very different portfolio for it than for your retirement portfolio that you’re cashing out in 25 years.
+Take that new home in Singapore that you are getting in 5 years versus your plan to retire in 25 years: you should have a very different portfolio for your house than for your retirement portfolio that you’re cashing out in 25 years.
 Goals with a time horizon of less than 3-5 years can be considered short-term, and the ones above 5-7 years can be considered medium- to long-term.

-The differences in portfolios come down to how risky and how liquid the given portfolio should be.
-The riskiness and liquidity is a function of an investment portfolio’s combination of stocks, bonds, real estate, and other assets.
+The differences in portfolios come down to how risky and liquid the given portfolio should be.
+The riskiness and liquidity are a function of an investment portfolio’s combination of stocks, bonds, real estate, and other assets.

 Are you taking the appropriate level of risk given your timeline?

-As shown in Figure 1 below, there’s a clear relationship between risk and average returns in the long term.
-But, the key words here are “long term” and “average”.
-In the short term, riskier investments fluctuate more and therefore can give much higher returns or much lower (negative!) returns than lower-risk investments: a short-term investment in a high-risk asset may end up in a significant loss at the time you were planning to liquidate the investment to pay for the goal you were targeting.
+As shown in Figure 1 below, there’s a clear relationship between risk versus average returns in the long term.
+But the keywords here are “long-term” and “average”.
+In the short term, riskier investments fluctuate more and, therefore, can give much higher returns or much lower (negative!) returns than lower-risk investments: a short-term investment in a high-risk asset may end up in a significant loss at the time you were planning to liquidate the investment to pay for the goal you were targeting.
 If you’re getting close to wanting to use the money, you don’t want to risk those negative returns, so you should decrease the risk of your investment portfolios.

 Just as you don’t want to be in a risky portfolio in the short term, you don’t want to be in an excessively safe portfolio for the long term.
 A long-term-focused investment in a very low-risk asset will end up in a significant missed opportunity.
 Consider this: an extra 2% annual return in 30 years gives 50% more capital (think: $3 million SGD for your retirement instead of $2 million SGD!).